Zeyu-Li/Unreal-Tutorial/README.md

 #### Landscape

 Unlike other game engines, Unreal has terrain generator out of the box.
 To enable this terrain generator, hit `shift-2`.
 If you are working above Unreal version 4.25.0, you will see a new tab appear, however, I believe the legacy window to be better because you can quickly switch to landscape, foliage, paint, place, and more with the old menu.
-To enable this, go to Edit -> Editor Preferences, search legacy and the check the first result (under User Interface).
+To enable this, go to Edit -> Editor Preferences, search legacy and then check the first result (under User Interface).
 After, you may need to restart, but you will see a 5 tabbed window on the left side now

 Anyhow, to start creating a landscape: